greggman/HappyFunTimes/examples.md

 SuperSimple
 -----------

 This is basically the one from the docs.
-It just send touchmove and mousemove events to the game.
+It just sends pointermove events to the game (provided by handjs).
 The game moves a `div` element around for each player.
 If the player touches the **goal** a score is sent to the player.